zhouselena/tse-zhouselena-public/querier/README.md

 * exit(0): successful index, no errors
 * exit(1): incorrect number of args, caught in main
 * exit(2): invalid page directory or indexFileName, caught in main
+* exit(3): empty index file, caught in main

 ### Assumptions
+`querier` assumes that documents in the pageDirectory follow the pattern of ../pageDirectory/\[docID] starting at doc ID of 1 and no missing numbers in between.
+`testing.sh` refers to local directories which are assumed to exist.

 ### Files:
 * `.gitignore`: will ignore querier and core dumps